 So much for the smell of cookie nostalgia wafting through my hallways.

 And as I heard her footsteps trudge up the stairs, my eyes filled with tears of frustration.
 I had spent the last two weeks chasing down Christmas like a boss.
-I was doing everything in my power to make jolly happen up in this place and with every effort of striving, it was getting farther and farther away from me.
+I was doing everything in my power to make jolly happen and with every failed attempt, it felt farther and farther away.

 "Let’s just skip the eggnog and caroling,” I grudgingly grumbled as I stared at the cookie cutters, “This just isn't my year to do Christmas."